Jean-Bertrand Aristide

+During Aristide's return to power, he disbanded the Haitian military, which had a history of human rights abuses, and organized free elections during 1995.
+In 1996 he became the first elected Haitian leader to peacefully transfer power to an elected successor.
+He founded his own political party and returned to office after winning the November 2000 presidential election.
+In his economic policies, he tried to balance the interests of his populist supporters and foreign donors.
+He initially followed an austerity program that had been negotiated with the United States, the World Bank, and the IMF, but he later increased the minimum wage.
+His administration also built schools and hospitals, increased school enrollment, and established community stores to lower food costs.
+He faced increasing opposition during his second term, which coalesced as the Convergence Démocratique coalition, though he remained the most popular politician in Haiti.
+The United States paused foreign aid to Haiti due to a controversy related to the 2000 parliamentary election, which led to several years of negotiations by Aristide's government.

-Aristide was ousted again in a 2004 coup d'état after right-wing ex-army paramilitary units invaded the country from across the Dominican border.
+Economic conditions worsened in Haiti while foreign aid was cut off.
+Aristide was ousted again in a February 2004 coup d'état after right-wing ex-army paramilitary members invaded the country from across the Dominican border.
 Aristide and many others have alleged that the United States had a role in orchestrating the second coup against him.
 In 2022, numerous Haitian and French officials told The New York Times that France and the United States had effectively overthrown Aristide by pressuring him to step down, though this was denied by James Foley, U.S. Ambassador to Haiti at the time of the coup.
 After the second coup against him, Aristide went into exile in the Central African Republic and South Africa.
 He returned to Haiti in 2011 after seven years in exile.
+Since his return he has focused on the work of his foundation and university.
+Aristide remains popular among Haitians, though there is controversy over violence by his supporters and allegations of his involvement in corruption and drug trafficking.